 It was a huge change to switch from pharmacy to naturopathic medicine.
 I believe prescriptions are overused and it keeps the individual taking the medications from the healing process.
 For example, if a patient has anxiety, the patient will be prescribed an anti-anxiety medication.
 As a naturopathic physician, I work with the basic biochemistry of the body to train it to heal itself.
 Our treatment aims to re-balance the body’s biochemistry to restore proper function.

 I spent two years of my clinic experience at SCNM on addiction treatment rotations, which allowed me to learn how to start retooling the brain.
 With brain restoration, the brain can be retrained on how to function after having damage from pharmaceuticals, drugs and/or alcohol.

 Another passion of mine is pain management.
 While I was interning with Dr. Michael Cronin at his practice in Scottsdale, I learned about prolotherapy and platelet-rich plasma therapy.
 These therapies have been very successful for patients and it has kept many from having surgeries.
 After graduating, I joined Drs.
 Michael and Kyle Cronin’s practice, and I am very grateful to be a part of this wonderful team.

 My favorite part of being a naturopathic physician is the reaction on patients’ faces when they recover from pain and problems they have experienced for decades.
-I actually look forward to work each and every day.
-I have helped treat and improve conditions such as: chronic pain, bacterial/viral infections, autoimmune diseases, GI problems, cardiovascular disease and cancers.
+I actually look forward to working each and every day.
+I have helped treat and improve conditions such as chronic pain, bacterial/viral infections, autoimmune diseases, GI problems, cardiovascular disease and cancers.